 Net Promoter Score – An Introduction

 Ah, Net Promoter Score.
 You have heard of it and you probably understand the importance of customer loyalty.
-The NPS system is a measure of customer loyalty with the correlation and reflection of a business’s profitability.
+The NPS system is a measure of customer loyalty that correlates to a business’s profitability.
 Most companies measure NPS by asking customers right after a recent transaction via a survey.
 However, very few companies actually take into account of the different customer profiles when reporting NPS.
 In my experience with modeling, companies are losing out on a huge opportunity when they don’t leverage the power of weighted NPS.

 Here’s an example:

 Now, let’s calculate the standard formula for NPS: % of Promoter customers minus % of your detractor customers.